Mia (game): Strategy

 The appeal of Mia resides primarily in the potential it affords for bluffing.
 As with other games of bluff, this is partly a psychological challenge.
 It is important to know the other players and master the subtleties of more or less conscious interpersonal communication.
 A common strategy is to develop a "character".
 A player may, for instance pretend to be a truthful person, a notorious liar, a constantly lucky roller, or one that usually tries to get at players beyond the next player.
 This will make the actions of the other players more predictable, which will give the player an advantage.

 It is, however, also about statistics.
+In total, there are 36 possible throw combinations with two dice; however, there are only 21 possible results in this game.
+There are two ways to achieve any result with two different numbers; for example, a result of 43 can be achieved by rolling either three and four, or rolling a four and three; on the other hand, doubles can only be made in one way.

+As an example, consider the roll 55.
+There are two rolls ranked above this (21 and 66), and so the probability that any single subsequent roll would beat 55 is the sum of the probability of rolling 21, which is 2/36, or rolling 66, which is 1/36.
+Therefore the probability of beating 55 outright on a subsequent roll is 3/36 or %.
+To compute the probability of losing to 55, the possibility of a tie must be included, that is, adding the probability of rolling 55, which is again 1/36.
+The total probability of beating or tying 55 on a subsequent roll is 4/36 or %, and consequently the probability of losing to 55 (i.e., neither beating nor tying) on a subsequent roll is 1–4/36 or %.

-In particular, one should be aware that 54 is the "middle" roll, in the sense that if a player announces 54, there is a 50% chance that the next player will roll a better value.
-In the Danish version called Meyer, the middle roll is 62.
+Because of the disparity in probabilities to roll doubles compared to mixed numbers, the median roll in this game is 54, which means that on average, any single roll has an equal chance of being above or below a roll of 54.
+Players should be aware that 54 is the "middle" roll, in the sense that if a player announces 54, there is a 50% chance that the next player will roll a better value.
+In the Danish version called Meyer, the equivalent middle roll is 61, as the "little Meyer" (31) roll is ranked above the doubles.

-Since there are two ways to achieve any result that is not a double roll (e.g., a result of 43 can be achieved by rolling either a 3-4 or a 4–3), while doubles can only be made in one way, the middle roll in this game is not 62 but rather 54, despite the fact that ten possible results sit above and below the former, while there are twelve possible results above and eight below the latter.
-Nevertheless, owing to the "off-balance" structure of possible results, relative to possible rolls of two dice (21 possible results, 36 possible dice rolls), the likelihood that someone rolling a 62 (the numeric median result) will be beaten by a subsequent roller is only about 39 percent, while someone rolling a 54 (the statistical, or actual, median result) is facing exactly even odds.
-The complete list of possible results, and the approximate likelihood (x%) of each being beaten on a single subsequent roll, is as follows:
+Note that 62 is positioned in the middle of the possible results table, with ten possible results above and below 62.
+In comparison, there are twelve possible results above and eight below 54.
+The likelihood that someone rolling a 62 (the numeric median result) will be beaten by a subsequent roller is only about 39 percent, while someone rolling a 54 (the statistical, or actual, median result) is facing exactly even odds.